 William has lectured for various organizations on civil and workers' compensation law.
-He currently serves on the boards of directors of the Mahoning Valley Ambulance Association, Pennsylvania Bar Institute and Pennsylvania Bar Foundation.
-He is also a member of the Committee of Judicial Independence and the Board of Governors of Pennsylvania Bar Association.
-He is a former chancellor of the Carbon County Bar Association, former president of Conference of County Bar Leaders and former president of the Pennsylvania Bar Institute.
+He serves on the boards of directors of the Mahoning Valley Ambulance Association and Pennsylvania Bar Foundation.
+He is also a member of the Committee of Judicial Independence and has served on the Board of Governors of the Pennsylvania Bar Association.
+William is a former chancellor of the Carbon County Bar Association, former president of the Conference of County Bar Leaders and former president of the Pennsylvania Bar Institute.

 Honors & Awards